-The research conducted by Morgan Stanley reveals that Americans are withholding too much from their pay checks.
-The bank predicts that refunds in 2020 will be 26% greater in value than they were in 2019.
+The research conducted by Morgan Stanley reveals that Americans are withholding too much from their paychecks.
+The bank predicts that refunds in 2022 will be 26% greater in value than they were in 2021.

 You can use this free tax refund estimator to see how much your tax refund will be.